JOAN ARMATRADING CBE

 One country that has always been close to Joan’s heart is South Africa.
 A big admirer of Nelson Mandela, she twice performed for him, first on his 70th birthday at Wembley and then again in 2001 when she was asked by the LSE to perform “The Messenger”, the tribute song she had been commissioned to compose for him.
 Along with the crowd, Mr Mandela danced throughout the whole performance.

 In 2018 Joan Armatrading re-signed to BMG.
-Her first album for the label is the 10 track ‘Not Too Far Away’, scheduled for May release.
+Her first album for the label was the 10 track ‘Not Too Far Away’, released that May.

 ‘Not Too Far Away’ is a great testament to a woman who has gone where no British female artist has gone before and who is not afraid to tell it how she sees it.
 It is a strong and telling statement from one of the best loved, most enduring and, unquestionably, accomplished artists working today.